BilboTheGreedy/esxi_ks_iso/README.md

 try the example, make sure to have the -ISOPath set your actual path to esxi install media.

+The only thing thats bad... or not so good (depending on how you look at it) is the staticly assigned variable called $vSphere.
+You have to assign that if you intend to manually instantiate the [vSphere] object and access the Get/Set functions in ks_functions.ps1 and some other functions.
+It all depends Get-VMH function basically.
+Other then that... rock on!

 If you want to make changes and include more options in the kickstart script, look at the New-KsScript function in ks_functions.ps1

 Expected result from running Example.ps1